ElenaLaura366/ElenaLaura366/README.md

 - 💼 &nbsp; Exploring advanced algorithms and their applications in real-world scenarios.

 ## Fun Fact
-- 🎶 &nbsp; When I'm not coding, I enjoy playing the guitar and exploring new music genres.
+- 🎶 &nbsp; When I'm not coding, I enjoy exploring new music genres.